davabdallah/Robusta-Kubernetes/README.md

-# The steps to compelete the task
+# The steps to complete the task

-## The steps of creating sample web application (Php,MySQL, and Adminer)
+## The steps of creating sample web application (PHP,MySQL,PHPAdminer)
-### Localy First
+### Locally First
 - First step was trying to deploy the application on my local machine
-- I hvae used Docker desktop and VSC.
+- I have used Docker desktop and VSC.

 ##### - The steps on my local Machine